 Full-text articles with searchable access to the entire run of National Geographic magazine from 1884 to the most current issue.
-Includes full articles, photographs, maps and videos; every page of every issue.
+Includes full articles, photographs, maps, and videos; every page of every issue.
 Also includes National Geographic Kids and National Geographic: People, Animals and the World.
-Accessible remotely with Greenwich Library card.
+Accessible remotely with a Greenwich Library card.

 NoveList Plus is an online readers’ advisory tool that helps readers find new fiction and nonfiction titles based on books they’ve already read or topics in which they are interested.
 Readers can look for books about particular subjects, relationships, geographic areas, or periods of time.
 Book reviews are also available.

-Choose Business Listings for information on more than 14 million U.S. businesses; search by company name, business type, sales volume and more.
-Choose Residential Listings for information on over 135 million households; search by name, address, median home income and more.
+Choose Business Listings for information on more than 14 million U.S. businesses; search by company name, business type, sales volume, and more.
+Choose Residential Listings for information on over 135 million households; search by name, address, median home income, and more.

-A comprehensive Spanish-language resource offering 49,000 encyclopedia entries, 50,000 images, 2,500 health reports, a Spanish-English dictionary and the full text of over 100 hundred reference books and dozens of general interest magazines in a broad array of subject areas.
+A comprehensive Spanish-language resource offering 49,000 encyclopedia entries, 50,000 images, 2,500 health reports, a Spanish-English dictionary, and the full text of over 100 hundred reference books and dozens of general interest magazines in a broad array of subject areas.

 The Value Line Research Center includes online access to Value Line’s leading publications covering stocks, mutual funds, options, and convertible securities as well as special situation stocks.
 Look under the “quick links” to get started.